Summer Camps 2023 Catalog

 Stuart Evensen

 Campers will design and create their very own charms, pendants, rings and bracelets.
-Each camper will receive and take home a jewelry tool kit so that they can continue making jewelry after camp is over.
+Each camper will receive and take home a jewelry tool kit so that they can continue making jewelry after the camp is over.
 We will use resin as our casting agent.
-A broad assortment of materials will be available to each student: beads, glitter, pigments, semi-precious stones, metal leaf and metal ornaments like clock parts, keys and gears.
+A broad assortment of materials will be available to each camper: beads, glitter, pigments, semi-precious stones, metal leaf and metal ornaments like clock parts, as well as keys and gears.
 Campers are also welcome to bring in any materials that they would like to use in their jewelry.
-Last year, campers sold their jewelry on the last day and I hope to do the same thing this year, as it was a lot of fun.
+Last year, campers sold their jewelry on the last day of camp, and I plan to do the same thing this year.
+It was so much fun to have fellow campers, parents, and friends enjoy the beautiful jewelry and the campers loved making sales!

 Please email Stuart Evensen if you have any questions about this camp.